schandani/GettingAndCleaningData/CodeBook.md

 	tGravityAcc-mean-X

-In this step, the full data set is written to a text file called MergedTidayData.txt
+In this step, the full data set is written to a text file called MergedTidayData.txt using the `write.table` function.

 * Finally, the 5th section has the script that creates a separate tidy data set with the average of each measurement for each activity and each subject.
-The result is saved as TidyDataWithMeans.txt, a 180x68 data frame.
-Write.table function is used and `row.name` is set to `FALSE` when writing the data to the file.
+The result is saved as TidyDataWithMeans.txt, a 180x68 data frame.  `write.table` function is used and `row.name` is set to `FALSE` when writing the data to the file.
 The first column contains subject id,  the second column contains activity name, and the averages for each of the 66 attributes are in columns 3 to 68.
 There are 30 subjects and 6 activities in all, for  a total of
  180 rows in this data set with averages.